CHAPTER TWO: MEXICO

 John found he was very excited.
 He was going to war!
 He didn't think he wanted to kill anybody, or have anybody try to kill him.
 It was the idea that he was going to be part of something really big, something to help the United States of America.
 That was what that was about.

-With a population approaching 50,000 people, Pittsburgh was certainly big.
-He didn't get to find out much more because, as soon as he and the other recruits had been officially inducted into the Army, they were put on a steamship headed down the Ohio River to meet the Mississippi.
+A week later, in April 1847, John said his goodbyes, and was on a canal boat on his way West.
+He was 19 years old.
+He didn't stay in Pittsburgh long enough to see much because, as soon as he and the other recruits had been officially inducted into the Army, they were put on a steamship headed down the Ohio River to meet the Mississippi.
 Another steamer took them down the amazingly wide Mississippi River to New Orleans.
 New Orleans made Pittsburgh seem small but, again, there wasn't time to see much.
 Soon, they were on the steamship "Florida," headed across the wide expanse of the Gulf of Mexico to Veracruz.

 The surprises kept coming.
 From art work and books and what people said, he expected the ocean to always be energetically busy - breakers rolling in, waves crashing on rugged shores.
 As they crossed the Gulf of Mexico, the water was as placid as in a bathtub.
 Also, the water was as warm as his Friday night bath water.
 He was told that the Gulf could be wild and stormy - enough so that boats couldn't land or leave ports for a week at a time.
 The warmth was, however, pretty constant throughout the year.